Yanis Montantin

-Yanis Montantin (born 2 August 1999) is a footballer who plays as a midfielder for FC Rodange 91.
+Yanis Robert Montantin (born 2 August 1999) is a professional footballer who plays as a midfielder for Rodange 91.
 Born in France, he is a Saint Martin international.

 Club career

 A native of Paris, France, Montantin joined the youth academy of French side ES Troyes AC as a youth player.
 In 2017, he started his senior career with French side US Torcy, before signing for French side Le Mée Sports Football in 2018.
 One year later, he signed for French side Bourges Foot 18, helping the club achieve promotion from the French fifth tier to the French fourth tier.
 Following his stint there, he signed for French side FC Ouest Tourangeau.
-Subsequently, he signed for Luxembourgish side FC Rodange 91 in 2022, helping the club achieve promotion from the Luxembourgian second tier to the Luxembourg top flight.
-While playing for them, Luxembourgian news portal described him as a "pillar" of the team.
+Subsequently, he signed for Luxembourgish side FC Rodange 91 in 2022, helping the club achieve promotion from the Luxembourgish second tier to the Luxembourg top flight.
+While playing for them, Luxembourgish news portal described him as a "pillar" of the team.